sean-lamont/PhD/tactic_zero_jax/notes.md

 - Context in old repository is given by an assumption, goal pair. target = context["polished"] contains the goal and assumptions, with goal being a singleton and assumptions being a list

 - Encoding just looks at a global dictionary of tokens, and gives them a number up to MAX\_LEN.
 Encoding of a string is then given by the vector of token encodings

+- Doesn't seem to be done in batches in the traditional sense.
+Each 'batch' is an episode, where the gradient is updated from the sum of rewards for the episode.
+The actual inputs to the network aren't passed in as this.
+Some of the networks still have multiple arguments e.g. context net will be applied over a list of contexts, arg net is over candidates in some cases.
+But if one argument is passed in then batch norm doesn't make sense?
+Could use replay buffer and update in batch instead, then have separate module for the forward pass when collecting data, but would require off policy algorithm.

 ## Global variables: